sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 - **Download the latest version of Mobile Development Kit SDK** either from the SAP community [download page](https://developers.sap.com/trials-downloads.html?search=Mobile%20development%20kit) or [SAP Software Center](https://launchpad.support.sap.com/#/softwarecenter/search/Mobile%2520development%2520kit) if you are a SAP Mobile Services customer

 ## Details
 ### You will learn
   - How to install a Mobile development kit client SDK on Mac and Windows OS
-  - How to build a Mobile development kit client for iOS and Android
+  - How to build a branded Mobile development kit client for iOS and Android
   - How to connect to SAP Mobile app

   There are 3 options for mobile development kit client: